 A longer evaluation is found in the text.
 After correction of the mistaken prediction, there is no contradiction between experiment and the strand model.
 The correspondence between the strand model and the standard model can be tested both in future experiments and through additional theoretical research.
 For example: in principle, other, so far overlooked strand configurations may also be of importance in nature; such configurations will be discussed in the text if they appear.
 Another example: no experiment has found any hint for physics beyond the standard model.
 In tabloid terms, the strand model predicts the so-called 'high-energy desert', also called the 'nightmare scenario': up to almost the Planck scale, particle physics is completely described by the standard model and by nothing else.

-Experiment and theory on strands – status of autumn 2014
+Experiment and theory on strands – status of 2015

 So far, not a single experimental result contradicts the predictions of the strand model deduced from the fundamental principle, not even the most recent results from the LHC at CERN, the Tevatron, or the many other particle experiments.
 In particular, the results for the main aims of the LHC, namely to find the Higgs, to find supersymmetry, to clarify dark matter and to search for the new and unexpected, are exactly those that are compatible with the strand model.
 The ATLAS and CMS experiments at LHC have confirmed the standard model of particle physics up to an energy of 1 TeV, and found nothing new.
 Neither experiment, nor any other, found supersymmetry, dark matter, hidden dimensions nor anything else that is unexpected.
 Of course, upcoming experiments, at the LHC and elsewhere, still have many possibilities to falsify the strand model.

-After the strand model was proposed, independent theoretical investigations in general relativity and space-time confirmed various ideas of the strand model.
+After the strand model was proposed, independent theoretical investigations in general relativity and space-time appear to confirm, independently, a number ideas of the strand model.
 Examples are Botta Cantcheff's fluctuating strings in space, Carlip's fluctuating lines in space, Verlinde's emergent gravity, Kempf's model with both continuity and discreteness, and recent cosmological models with time-dependent cosmological constant.
 In particle physics, the strand model turned out to confirm unpopular older ideas unknown to the author that are scattered through the research literature.
 Examples are Weinberg's proposal that the standard model plus general relativity is all there is, Susskind's speculations of black holes as single wound-up strings, and the 1980 paper by Battey-Pratt and Racey deducing the Dirac equation from a tethered ball.

-The proposed tangles for the leptons, and those for the W and Z, might need improvement.
-Future will tell.
+The proposed tangles for the leptons and those for the W and Z most probably need improvement.
+Future research will tell.

 You can support the project by solving one or several challenges from list C on the prize challenge page – and even earn prizes doing so.

 You can also sponsor the project with a donation to our charitable non-profit association.
-Your donation will be used (as controlled by the German tax authority) to complete the research project:
+Your donation will be used, as controlled by the German tax authority, to complete the research project.
+An estimated 2 person-years of effort are still needed:

 * * *